PaulHeisterkamp/d365fo.blog/README.md

 # d365fo.blog
-Blog posts in the context of Dynamics 365 Finance and Operations
+This is an overview of all my blog posts in the context of Dynamics 365 Finance and Operations (currently on LinkedIn Pulse)